Gaining Currency: The Rise of the Renminbi "Credit News 24"

 On whether the renminbi could challenge the US dollar on international currency dominance, Prasad says, “If China plays its cards right, it could become a significant international payments currency—perhaps even a significant reserve currency—but it’s highly unlikely to be a safe haven currency that challenges the dollar’s dominance.”Listen to the full podcast, and read more on the renminbi in the SDR basket, a review of Prasad’s book in IMF Finance & Development magazine, and another IMF podcast on the renminbi’s potential in the international arena.

 About the Author: IMFBlog is a forum for the views of the International Monetary Fund (IMF) staff and officials on pressing economic and policy issues of the day.
 The IMF, based in Washington D.C., is an organization of 189 countries, working to foster global monetary cooperation and financial stability around the world.
-The views expressed are those of the author(s) and do not necessarily represent the views of the IMF and its Executive Board
+The views expressed are those of the author(s) and do not necessarily represent the views of the IMF and its Executive Board.
+As China’s economy catches up in size with that of the United States, some economists predict that the renminbi will soon challenge the dollar’s dominance in international finance.But in this podcast, Cornell University’s Eswar Prasad says there are limits to how far China’s currency can go without undertaking significant domestic reforms.

 The views and opinions expressed herein are the author's own, and do not necessarily reflect those of EconMatters.